BUS 100: BUSINESS PERSPECTIVES (S)

 This course prepares students to understand the fundamentals of managing personal finances.
 It will provide a broad overivew of the basic issues in personal finance and help students develop an organized approach to making intelligent financial decisions in everyday life with the ultimate goal being successful money management and wealth acumulation.
 Topics covered will include: financial planning and goal setting; budgeting; basic financial transactions; banking services and products; consumer credit; housing decisions; current regulations and practices governing consumer financial transactions and contracts; insurance; basic investments; retirement planning; planning for education.
 This course is an elective for all business majors.

-Prerequisite: junior standing.
+Prerequisite: sophomore standing.

 BUS 300: INTERNATIONAL BUSINESS (F, S)